 6. Water sterilization tablets.
 Micropur tablets can be bought in Cusco.
 These are for backup only, the

-porters will boil water from streams and run it through a water purifier. (don’t be alarmed if it still looks
+porters will boil water from streams and run it through a water purifier. (don’t be alarmed if it still looks a little brownish)

 7. Sunscreen – best to bring 3-4 smaller tubes, than 1 large tube.